CHILD PROTECTION POLICY FOR CLAVERING PRIMARY SCHOOL

 Any records related to child protection are kept in a child protection file (which is separate to the pupil file) in chronological order.
 All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil’s date of birth.

-If a pupil transfers from our school to another, their child protection records will be forwarded to the new educational setting.
+If a pupil transfers from our school to another educational provision, their child protection records will be forwarded to the new educational setting.
 These will be marked ‘Confidential’ and for the attention of the receiving school’s designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
-Copies of this paperwork will be retained by our school, should it be required at a future date.
+We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.

 9. Interagency working